 Facts about things have no persuasive power apart from a believable story, colouring them with meaning.
 Stories are more persuasive and believable when they are told by someone we trust.
 Truth needs to resonate with us on more than a mere rational level, it needs to be communicated by someone we perceive as being truthful.

-James Clear, creator of the Habit Academy, makes a similar point in describing what it takes for people to change their mind about something.
+James Clear, creator of the Atoms Habit App, makes a similar point in describing what it takes for people to change their mind about something.
 Believability and trust happen through personal engagements with others.
 We discover, for instance, that people with strong disagreements about the same facts are very likely to find common ground and agreement when they share a meal together.
 Their experience of one another now colours the facts they exchange.
 Social psychologist Jonathan Haidt concludes likewise that we believe things not on pure factual but rather moral grounds, experienced in relationship and during face-to-face encounters.

 In short, accurate information about things (or products) don’t persuade people, trustworthy people who they have personal encounters with do.